hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicHelper/netwrok.md

 # network helper
 ## role
- Include websocket helper to listen a message from the frontend.
+ Include websocket helpers to listen a message from the frontend.

 ## receiveLoop func
 ### role